netascode/iac-test/README.md

     └── test1.robot
 ```

+## Select Test Cases By Tag

+It is possible to include and exclude test cases by tag names with the `--include` and `--exclude` CLI options.
+These options are directly passed to the Pabot/Robot executor and are documented [here](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#by-tag-names).

 ## Installation

 Python 3.6+ is required to install `iac-test`.
 Don't have Python 3.6 or later?
 See [Python 3 Installation & Setup Guide](https://realpython.com/installing-python/).